rundeck/docs/docs/administration/security/ssl.md

 ### Rundeck 3

 Rundeck 3 by default uses TLSv1.2.
-To enable other protocols it is necessary to re-enable it and also the ciphers the connection will need.
+To enable other protocols it is necessary to re-enable them and also the ciphers the connection will need.

-#### Example for enabling TLSv1 in Rundeck 3 using JVM
+#### Flags for enabling TLS Protocols in Rundeck 3 using JVM

-Use -Dserver.ssl.enabledProtocols to enable the protocol `-Dserver.ssl.enabledProtocols`
+Use -Dserver.ssl.enabledProtocols to enable the protocol `-Dserver.ssl.enabledProtocols=YourProtocols`

+#### Flags for enabling Ciphers in Rundeck 3 using JVM
-Use -Dserver.ssl.ciphers to enable the Ciphers `-Dserver.ssl.ciphers`
+Use -Dserver.ssl.ciphers to enable the Ciphers `-Dserver.ssl.ciphers=YourCiphers`

+#### For .RPM and .DEB Systems
+Edit /etc/sysconfig/rundeckd (for .RMP) or /etc/default/rundeckd (for .DEB) and add the flags `RDECK_JVM_OPTS="-Dserver.ssl.enabledProtocols=YourProtocols -Dserver.ssl.ciphers=YourCiphers`

 ### Check if the connection is successfully
 Run this command from a linux prompt:

-`#openssl s_client -connect 192.168.43.233:4443`
+`#openssl s_client -connect HOST:PORT`

 Example output:
 `SSL handshake has read 1359 bytes and written 439 bytes`